 With fruit trees you want fruit.
 To produce fruit it takes an older, healthy tree.
 Our bare root trees generally begin to yield the next year and many of our potted trees produce fruit the same year.

-Other's Bagged Root
+Other's Bagged Trees

 To fit into these bags the roots are severely pruned.
 These trees may be cheap, but you defiantly get what you pay for.
 A weak root system can't support the top of the tree.
 This not only delays fruit production, but may also lead to other problems with the tree as well.